 Things to do in Paris in May

 Paris in May is one of the best times of the year to visit the City of Light.
 The sun is back, flowers are blooming, terraces are full of cheerful Parisians, and great activities take place during this month.
-Read on to find out more about all the things to do in Paris in May.
+Read on to find out more about all the best things to do in Paris in May!

-Saturday Night Fever at: Museums night
+Saturday Night Fever at Museums night

 Each year, most European museums open during the night and propose many different activities, such as concerts, quizzes, light shows, fluorescent make up, and much more.
 Usually, everyone from all ages participate.
 It is so much fun!
-This year, the Museums Night happens on May, 19th.
-You will have to check each museum program, to see which one suits better your interests!

 It is the opportunity to see a different aspect of museums from which we are used to.
 Also spending a saturday night at a museum is pretty unusual and cool.
 Visiting museums during the night is really interesting.
 It is nice to see how interested people are in culture: sometimes the queues are unbelievable!
 What I mean is that making friends during the queue is likely to happen!
 This creates a very friendly atmosphere.
 Paris in May is much livelier during such nights.

 The Foire de Paris (Paris fair) goes on for two weeks, from the 27th of April until the 8th of May.
 There are more than 3000 exponents presenting and selling their products.
 Paris Fair exhibitors are divided into three main themes: gastronomy, housing, fashion and beauty.